cleary/ansible-tidalcycles/README.md

 git clone --recurse-submodules https://github.com/cleary/ansible.git cd ansible
 ```
-To apply the setup to a local machine:
+To apply the setup to a local machine, pick a playbook (please note they are not mutually exclusive - try them all out!):

 ```
-# for vscode
+# for tidalcycles + vscode
 sudo ansible-playbook --connection=local -i localhost, playbooks/tidal_vscode.yml

-# for atom
+# for tidalcycles + atom
 sudo ansible-playbook --connection=local -i localhost, playbooks/tidal_atom.yml

-# for vim - warning, it will clobber your .vimrc (but take a backup)
+# for tidalcycles + vim - warning, it will clobber your .vimrc (but take a backup)
 sudo ansible-playbook --connection=local -i localhost, playbooks/tidal_vim.yml
 ```